Mentoring Children: With the Youths in Mind

-Most of these children have never experienced genuine love that is mixed with positive comments regarding their self-worth.
+Most of these children have never experienced a genuine love that is mixed with positive comments regarding their self-worth.

 I strongly believe that child mentorship is what will liberate every Kenyan youth from the current disturbing mindset formed about life.
-It might take long, but when children finally grow into youths, the effect lives forever.
+It might take longer, but when children finally grow into youths, the effect lives forever.

 To every youth, it is important to know that you own the keys to morality.
 Youths often get into trouble as a result of peer pressure.

 Why don’t each morally upright youth be the change that will transform how their peers look at life?

 It begins with one person: a mentor, parent, guardian or youth.

 You are that person if you choose to be.